My Diet (aka Mastering Metabolism and Preventing Disease)

 • High Acid, Low Sugar Citrus (lemons, limes, but not oranges)

 • ‘Filler’ Vegetables (cauliflower, cabbage, summer squash, brussels.
-These guys are saviors – low calorie and often low nutrient, but terrific ‘bases’ to dishes to absorb fat and flavor and keeping you full / busy eating)
+These guys are saviors – low calorie and often low nutrient, but terrific ‘bases’ to dishes to absorb fat and flavor and keep you full/busy eating)

 • Coffee / Tea (blend in some MCT powder or cacao butter in the AM and you’ll find it easy to delay your first meal and stay in a ‘faux fasted’ metabolic state until 11a or later)